 I also use these individual and group meetings to instill the following meta-cognitive habits for writing:

 - Read the completed assignment aloud in front of a mirror.
 This is one of the most effective ways to evaluate the flow of your paragraphs and identify awkward passages.

 - Read the assignment backwards with a red pen.
 When reading your own work, it is easy to miss grammatical errors and typos.
 Going backwards makes common splices and homonym mistakes much more evident.

-Final Thoughts on Effective Feedback for Student Understanding
+Final Thoughts on Effective Instructor Feedback for Student Understanding

 Written feedback is most effective when taken out of the margins and brought into dialogue with students.
 While the specific techniques mentioned above may not be a strong fit with your courses, a little experimentation can lead to the right mix of verbal plus written feedback for your students.

 No matter what form verbal plus written feedback takes, instructors interested in this technique need to set expectations at the beginning of the term.
 Inform students of the approach and explain the steps as well as timelines for written feedback and verbal followup.
 Setting the expectation for students that these dialogues will occur with their teaching assistants or instructors will encourage students to read the feedback in the margins and integrate them into future work.

 Additionally, students will be prepared to have a collaborative discussion rather than a confrontational one, and that is when real learning can begin.